xwmx/nb/README.md

 On Ubuntu and WSL, you can run [`sudo nb env install`](#env) to install the optional dependencies.

-*NB: `nb` is also available under its original package name, [notes.sh](https://www.npmjs.com/package/notes.sh), which comes with an extra `notes` executable wrapping `nb`.*
+*`nb` is also available under its original package name, [notes.sh](https://www.npmjs.com/package/notes.sh), which comes with an extra `notes` executable wrapping `nb`.*